tox-dev/tox/docs/config.rst

     tox allows setting the Python version for an environment via the :ref:`basepython` setting.
 If that's not set tox can set a default value from the environment name (e.g. ``py310`` implies Python 3.10).
 Matching up the Python version with the environment name has became expected at this point, leading to surprises when some configs don't do so.
-To help with sanity of users a error will be raised whenever the environment name version does not matches up with this expectation.
+To help with sanity of users, an error will be raised whenever the environment name version does not match up with this expectation.

     Furthermore, we allow hard enforcing this rule by setting this flag to ``true``.
 In such cases we ignore the